wildmountainfarms/solarthing-android/README.md

 * Fragmented packets
 * Allow different packet types in a single packet collection
 * Profiles and Network Switching
+* Allow non-master fragments to become the primary for certain periods of time when the master fragment doesn't exist

 ### Contributing
 Contributions are welcome.
 Right now this app is set up for my specific use case: